 The Gym Etiquette Playbook: Mastering Gym Conduct for All Levels

 Do not worry, fellow gym newbie!
-This blog will be your guide to navigating the sometimes-daunting world of gym etiquette.
-We’ll break down the unwritten rules to help you feel confident, avoid any embarrassing missteps, and make the most out of your workout experience.
+This blog will be your guide to navigating the intimidating world of gym etiquette.
+We’ll break down the unwritten rules to help you feel confident, avoid any embarrassing situations, and make the most out of your workout experience.

 1. Bring your own towel to wipe off sweat and protect equipment.